Captain Confederacy: World

 In the alternative history, the Confederacy won the Civil War, which resulted in a fracturing of the North American continent, mostly affecting what was the United States of America into eight nations.
 These nations are the Confederate States of America (also containing several Caribbean possessions), the Free State of Louisiana (smaller than the real state of Louisiana, but containing the city of New Orleans), the remaining Northern states as the United States of America, the Republic of Texas (also includes portions of what was Mexico), the Great Spirit Alliance (called "Tecumseh" in the original series's map — also includes portions of Canada), the Mormon nation of Deseret, The People's Republic of California (including Baja California) and Pacifica (called "Sequoyah" in the original series's map — also includes portions of Canada).
 Canada and Mexico exist, but have lost territory to the various other nations.

 The means by which the CSA managed to retain its independence was never explained in the series.
 In the 2018 trade paperback edition, Shetterly's afterward explains that he purposefully omitted an in-universe explanation, because he wanted to let the readers' imagination decide this.

 Each of these nations has its own propaganda heroes similar to the original Captain Confederacy, though empowered through different means and technologies (armored suits, drugs, etc.).
-Canada exists in some form, although it is not as large as it is in the real world.
-A version of the Underground Railroad exists within the Confederacy to help oppressed minorities escape to either the United States or Canada.
+A version of the Underground Railroad exists within the Confederacy to help oppressed minorities escape to Canada, the United States, or occasionally a smaller nation such as Deseret.

 Outside North America, a Japan analogue, Nippon (a native name of Japan), exists as an ally to the People's Republic of California, having a military base there.
 Germany on the other hand, is a global power, with a system of militarized defensive satellites.
 A cold war of sorts exists between Germany and Nippon.